OpenMDAO/dymos/dymos/docs/examples/double_integrator.rst

 This problem is unique in that we don't actually have to calculate anything in the ODE.
 For the sake of Dymos, we create an ExplicitComponent and provide it with the `num_nodes` option, but it has no inputs and no outputs.
-The rates for the states are entirely provided by the states and controls.
+The rates for the states are entirely provided by the other states and controls.

 .. embed-code::